sbamueller/airlogger/README.md

 ## dependencies:

+you will need the following libraries:
+* gpspython3
+* arrow
+* flask
-you will need the following libraries: gpspython3 arrow flask bootstrap - put these files into the static folder jquery - put these files into the static folder
+* bootstrap - put these files into the static folder
+* jquery - put these files into the static folder

 for more questions please contact: mail@sbamueller.de

+Thank you to Florian Kramer